xcomfan/xcomfan.github.io/gitref/branching/rebasing.md

 You can use rebase to apply topic branches that were created from another topic branch onto your mainline.
 The diagram below has a client branch that was created from the server branch. (client branch was created off of the server branch)

+[comment]: <> (TODO: I seem to be missing a commit 7 here need to go back to the book and validate.)

 {% mermaid %}
  flowchart RL